-Legrand North America, a global specialist in electrical and digital building infrastructures, announced the release of their LEED with Legrand Product Guide.
+Legrand North America, the global specialist in electrical and digital building infrastructures, today announced the release of their LEED with Legrand Product Guide.
 The informative 16-page guide provides architects, specifying engineers, designers and building owners with an overview of Legrand products that contribute toward LEED certification.

 Leadership in Energy and Environmental Design (LEED) is a rating system devised by the United States Green Building Council (USGBC) to evaluate the environmental performance of a building and encourage sustainable design.
 Legrand is a Platinum member of the USGBC, the purveyor of the LEED Rating System.

 The system is credit-based, allowing projects to earn points for environmentally friendly actions taken during construction and use of a building.
 The LEED with Legrand Product Guide provides an overview of Legrand products that have the potential to contribute points toward LEED certification.
 Sections within the guide address the Credit Categories of Sustainable Sites, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, and Innovation in Design.
 Electrical and networking infrastructure products can play an important role towards earning certification, but are often overlooked.

 Increasingly, building owners and homeowners seek transparency from manufacturers to understand the environmental impact of products.
 Legrand recognizes the necessity to truly understand how the manufacturing process, product design, material selection, and supplier relationships can work together to create more sustainable products.